jackv24/ComicWrap-F/README.md

 - (from project root) run `flutter pub get` to get dependencies
 - run `flutter pub run build_runner build` to generate code (will sometimes need to run this again after editing certain files)

 You should now be ready for development!
-There are a few run configurations for Android Studio in `.run/`.
+There are a few run configurations for Android Studio in `.run/`, and run configurations for VS Code in `.vscode/launch.json`.

+# Contributing

+At this stage there's no real contributing guidelines besides "be nice, use common sense".

+Feel free to [create an Issue](https://github.com/jackv24/ComicWrap-F/issues/new/choose) with any bugs, features requests, etc!

+## Localisation

+All in-app text strings are link to a [POEditor project](https://poeditor.com/join/project?hash=ZXq5B7LDqL).